elsacatoire/elsacatoire/README.md

 ## 🚀 About Me
-I'm a learning full stack developpment at Ada Tech School in Nantes.
-I love moutains, and coding to find solutions.
-My dream would be to code for a better and easier life form my favorite mountain.
+I'm a learning web/software developpment at Ada Tech School in Nantes.
+I love moutains and coding.
+My dream would be to code for a better and easier world form my favorite mountain.
 I'm looking for a one year apprenticeship starting october-november.

 ## :raising_hand_woman: Few things about me
-👩‍💻 I'm currently working on tests and cleancode practice.
+👩‍💻 I'm ramping up on tests and cleancode practice

-🧠 I'm currently learning python
+🧠 I currently really enjoy learning python, starting soon Django !

 👯‍♀️ I'm looking to collaborate on social and eco friendly projects